Aandri99/Signal-procesing/Intro to Red Pitaya.rst

 Configure the output of the red pitaya for a 1500Hz Sinusoid as shown in Fig. 2.

 .. image:: media/image2.png
-   :name: schematic of the circuit
+   :name: Configuration for measuring period/frequency
    :align: center

 Fig. 2: OUT1 Configuration for measuring period/frequency